addddddy/engr3/README.md

 ### Wiring

 ### Reflection

 this assignment was challenging because neither I nor my partner could agree on how to start the code.
 We both wanted to do different things, but we  started with how he wanted because I'm a girl and my opinion doesn't  matter.
 After  searching for usable code, we found  some that looked promising.
 However, when we tried to get it running, it didn't want to work at all.
 We ended up taking bits of code off of a friend, then modifying and adding things till it worked.
 In the end, it  looked almost exactly like how I had originally wanted to write the code.
-No surprise, it's because I'm always right.
+No surprise, I was right.
 ---
 ## The_Hanger
 [link to project](https://cvilleschools.onshape.com/documents/61f1aed0d78915e678d46910/w/792ab1a12e13a85070412122/e/6652e67fcdeaa1051e02a925?renderMode=0&uiState=652ee01a7839ae11875abe2c)